chronology

 Publication of the Status of Jews, who are excluded from public service, the press, entertainment, education, and are likely to be interned in special camps.

-4 October - Ir ne N mirovsky is not on the list of banned authors mentioned by Otto.
+4 October - Ir ne N mirovsky is not on the list of Otto mentioning the banned authors.
 Esm nard plans to publish Chekhov’s Life.

 October 7 - Ir ne and Michel Epstein are listed as Jews the sub-fecture of Autun.

-8 October - Jean Fayard breaks the contract that committed him to publish Young and Old in Candide, under the title of finitive The Goods of this world.
+8 October - Jean Fayard breaks the contract that committed him to publish Young and Old in Candide, under the title of finitif The Goods of this world.

-October 22 - Learns the death of the famous Br, on June 20, in the Vosges, from a bullet in the middle of your body.
+October 22 - Learns the death of the Br Chard, on June 20, in the Vosges, from a bullet in the middle of his body.
 He will inspire the character of Philippe P ricand in French suite.

 24 October - P tain meets Hitler Montoire.
-Purpose of the collaboration policy with Germany.
+Purpose of the policy of collaboration with Germany.

 29 October - She is able to publish under a pseudonym.
 At times, unbearable anguish.
-Nightmare sensation.
-Do not believe it.
+A nightmare sensation.
+Do not believe the truth.
 Hope is naked and absurd.
 (Work journals, 1940 / IMEC)

-November - Plans to write a novel about the Church and the Exodus of June 1940, provisionally titled Panic, or Temp te, on the mod le of The Monsoon (The Rains Came) by Louis Bromfield (1937).
+November - Plans to write a novel about the Church and the Exodus of June 1940, provisionally titled Panic, or Temp te, on the mod le of La Mousson (The Rains Came) by Louis Bromfield (1937).
 What fun it would be!
-From the train things are going, it would be posthumous works, but finally.
+From the train where things are going, it would be posthumous works, but finally.

 (Work journals, 1940 / IMEC)